 We are uniquely placed to meet the challenges IP owners are likely to face when doing business in China.

-- We have been in China since 1993 and know the market very well.
-With over 20 years of IP experience and an impressive litigation record, Rouse offers its international and domestic clients an all round IP service.
+- Rouse has been in China since 1993 and know the market very well.
+With over 20 years of IP experience and an impressive record, we offer our international and domestic clients an all round IP service.

-- Rouse operates in association with Lusheng Law Firm and has offices in Beijing, Shanghai and Guangzhou providing the full range of IP services including patent and trade mark agency services.
+- Rouse operates in close collaboration with its Network Firm, Lusheng Law Firm, which handles all activities reserved to PRC admitted lawyers.
+Together, we have offices in Beijing, Shanghai and Guangzhou providing the full range of IP services, including patent and trade mark agency services.

 - Unit 1601 Central Tower